itrea/skel-project/README.md

-# skel-tempalte
+# skel-project
+This project uses Jade, Sass and CoffeeScript.

-This is a simple boilerplate for skel based projects.
+This project is used internally for new web projects.
+This project is free for anyone to use